sauliuz/mobilegap.net/home.md

 # List of open source mobile applications

 MobileGap is the place where you can find many open source mobile application projects.

-This site lists projects for popular mobile platforms, all apps are grouped by platform, so its easier for you to find what best fits your needs.
+This site lists projects for popular mobile platforms, all apps are grouped by platform, so it's easier for you to find what best fits your needs.

-Below list is populated in 2 ways.
-One - we handpick all the opensource apps based on how original they are, do they have interesting integrations, UX or 3rd party tools added.
-Two - you can submit open source mobile application by directly editing the contents of this page.

-This and other pages of mobilegap.net web site are present on [MobileGap GitHub][1].
+This and other pages of mobilegap.net website are open sourced on [MobileGap GitHub][1].
 All you have to do is to create a pull request with your app added to the list.
 Please respect the order which is based on application name.
-More infromation about [submitting your project to mobilegap.net][2]
+More information about [submitting your project to mobilegap.net][2]

 Soon we are going to introduce the option to submit review post for any open source mobile application project.
 It will be the same concept - create a page and issue a pull request to mobilegap.net GitHub repo.
 Below are 3 lists:

 [iOS apps][3], [Android apps][4] and [HTML5 mobile applications][5].
 We keep adding new projects as we find them on Internets or receive a ping from their creators.
-Another goal is to add a short summary and tech review to most interesting applications on the list, but it will take time. <a title="MobileGap on Twitter" href="https://twitter.com/mobilegap" target="_blank">Ping us</a> if you want to contribute.
+Another goal is to add a short summary and tech review to most interesting open source applications on the list, but it will take time.

 ## Open sourced mobile applications for Apple iOS mobile platform